Selling your home sucks!

 I have worked with people in this situation…and sometimes they make a HUGE mistake.
 They want the “perfect” offer, and they let a great offer, or an almost perfect offer go waiting for the perfect offer to show up.
 Maybe the next showing will give you the perfect offer, but what if it doesn’t?
 What if they decide they don’t want your house?
 And the first weekend on the market is now over…and you have let both the great offer and the almost perfect offer going thinking the absolute perfect offer would arrive any time.

 You never get to roll out your listing as “new” again.
 You can take it off of the market, relist it, lower the price, make other changes….but the most attention your home will ever get will be when it is FIRST listed.
-It may not get the perfect buyer right away, but never will it be seen by as many buyers as it will when it hits the market, so to be confident that the ‘next offer ‘ will be your perfect offer might be a mistake you regret for a long time.
+It may not get the perfect buyer right away, but never will it be seen by as many buyers as it will when it first hits the market.
+To be confident that the ‘next offer ‘ will be your ‘perfect offer’ might be a mistake you regret for a long time.

 Not every offer you receive will be workable.
 Occasionally someone will make an offer just hoping you will accept less than your list price, will pay their closing costs, and will leave your classic car in the garage…for no extra consideration.
 You don’t have to try to make that offer work…sometimes buyers want a deal more than they want your house.
 You probably don’t want to try to make them happy.
 Here’s a hint… they never will be.